-Spicy foods are a guilty pleasure for many, and there are several downsides to eating them while on your period.
-There are also some benefits to consider, along with reasons your body is craving spicy food at such a sensitive time.
+Spicy foods are a guilty pleasure for many, and there are both potential downsides and benefits to eating them while on your period.
+Individual responses vary widely.
+Keep reading to explore how spicy food may affect your menstrual cycle based on current evidence.

 The Downside of Eating Spicy Food While on Your Period